jjcoronal/portf0lio/index.md

 ### [Clean Inner City Living Lab](page-1.md)

-The living lab case highlights the gaps between the design of the waste management system and its real-world application, particularly in how waste is perceived and managed in the area.
+The Living Lab case highlights the gaps between the design of the waste management system and its real-world application, particularly in how waste is perceived and managed in the area.

 > [<img src="assets/img/20241028_110616.jpg" alt="Alt Text" width="300" height="200">](page-1.md)